spicetify/marketplace/README.md

     * `description`: Description for your extension
     * `preview`: A path to your preview image.
 Must be relative to your project root
     * `main`: The filename for your extension's main js file.
 Must be relative to your project root
+    * `readme`: The filename for your extension's README file.
+Must be relative to your project root

 e.g.
 ```json